Updated June 12, 2023

 Differences Between Selenium vs PhantomJS

-Although both Selenium and PhantomJS are open source options for automation testing, Selenium is much more competent in functional validation for web application testing, and PhantomJS is suitable at most for Smoke testing and Sanity testing.
-Selenium is mostly used by Testers for all types of testing processes, whereas developers ideally use PhantomJS for unit testing and smoke testing processes before moving the code to the test environment.
+Although both Selenium and PhantomJS are open-source options for automation testing, Selenium is much more competent in functional validation for web application testing.
+PhantomJS is suitable at most for Smoke testing and Sanity testing.
+Testers mostly use Selenium for all testing processes, whereas developers ideally use PhantomJS for unit testing and smoke testing processes before moving the code to the test environment.

 Let us study much more about Selenium and PhantomJS in detail:

-Software Testing is the most important procedure while producing any Software product.
-It actually goes hand in hand with the Software Development process.
-Now, Selenium and PhantomJS are the two equally important and well-known testing frameworks.
-Jason Huggins initially developed selenium in 2004.
+Software Testing is the most crucial procedure while producing any Software product.
+It goes hand in hand with the Software Development process.
+Selenium and PhantomJS are two equally essential and well-known testing frameworks.
+Jason Huggins initially developed Selenium in 2004.
 Ariya Hidayat released PhantomJS.
-Selenium has 4 components, such as Selenium IDE, Selenium RC, Selenium Web Driver, and Selenium Grid.
+Selenium has four components: Selenium IDE, Selenium RC, Selenium Web Driver, and Selenium Grid.